 - Heat spreader seems too thin

-In conclusion, the Corsair Vengeance DDR5 kit is a good choice for users that need an excellent pair of RAM for a Ryzen 9 7950X system without worrying about technical issues or needing to tweak certain optimizations.
+In conclusion, the Corsair Vengeance DDR5 kit is a very good choice for users that need an excellent pair of RAM for a Ryzen 9 7950X system without worrying about technical issues or needing to tweak certain optimizations.
 You can still do it, but you don’t have to potentially waste your time for it just to get it up and running for your workstation tasks.

 5. XPG Lancer